PNNL-Comp-Mass-Spec/Formultitude/Readme.md

 The CIA algorithm was developed by Elizabeth Kujawinski and Krista Longnecker at the Woods Hole Oceanographic Institution (WHOI).

-All publications that utilize this software should provide appropriate acknowledgement to PNNL and Formularity's GitHub website.
+All publications that utilize this software should provide appropriate acknowledgment to PNNL and Formularity's GitHub website.

 ## Disclaimer